-Students in this course will develop a proficiency and understanding of the properties and applications of geometry.
+Students in this course develop proficiency and understanding of the properties and applications of geometry.
 Topics include parallel and perpendicular lines; congruence, similarity and other properties of triangles; introduction of trigonometry; angles; polygons; three-dimensional concepts; and area and volume.
-Emphasis will be placed on the description and use of inductive, deductive, and intuitive reasoning skills.
-Abstract reasoning, spatial visualization, and logical reasoning will be improved through this course.
-Algebraic skills will be reinforced and applied to geometric relationships.
-Teaching methods will be used to enhance and strengthen each student’s comprehension of the concepts covered in this course.
+Emphasis is placed on the description and use of inductive, deductive, and intuitive reasoning skills.
+Abstract reasoning, spatial visualization, and logical reasoning are improved through this course.
+Algebraic skills are reinforced and applied to geometric relationships.
+Teaching methods are used to enhance and strengthen each student’s comprehension of the concepts covered in this course.

 *Prerequisite: Algebra I or Algebra I/LC